A Surreal Private Conversation With Amos Yee…

 d) Of course, you should try composing your autobiography which you’ll not get to complete without access to the Net.
 So I would suggest you also work on some creative writing which could be done offline.
 One literary genre I would suggest would be cyberpunk.
 The style and language of such a genre would fit right up your alley at this phase of your life.

 Wow, how time goes.
 You’re just now getting ready for early morning breakfast.
 Time for me to go too.
-Amos, I hope you’ll pick the right option and avoid mistakes of the past.
+Amos, I trust you’ll pick the right option and avoid further mistakes of the past.
 Best of luck to you.
 So long kid.